 \xhdr{Bandit convex optimization (BCO) with knapsacks.} BCO is a version of multi-armed bandits where the action set is a convex set $\mX \subset \R^K$, and in each round $t$, there is a concave function $f_t: \mathcal{X}\to [0,1]$ such that the reward for choosing action $\vec{x}\in \mX$ in this round is $f_t(\vec{x})$.
 BCO is a prominent topic in bandits, starting from \citep{Bobby-nips04,FlaxmanKM-soda05}.

 We are interested in a common generalization of BCO and \BwK, called \emph{BCO with knapsacks}.
 For each round $t$ and each resource $i$, one has convex functions $g_{t, i}: \mathcal{X} \rightarrow [0, 1]$, such that the consumption of this resource for choosing action $\vec{x}\in \mX$ in this round is $g_{t,i}(\vec{x})$.
-The tuple of functions $(f_t; g_{t, 1} \LDOTS g_{t,d})$ is sampled independently from some fixed distribution (which is not known to the algorithm). \citet{AdvBwK-focs19} provide a regret bound of the form $\tfrac{T}{B}\sqrt{T} \cdot \text{poly}(K\log T)$, building on the recent breakthrough in BCO in \citet{bubeck2017kernel}. \footnote{The regret bound is simply $O(\tfrac{T}{B})$ times the state-of-art regret bound from \citet{bubeck2017kernel}.} The algorithm is \LagrangeBwK, where the ``primal" algorithm $\ALG_1$ is the BCO algorithm from \citet{bubeck2017kernel}. \citet{rivera2018online} obtain a similar regret bound for the full feedback version, in a simultaneous and independent work relative to \citet{AdvBwK-focs19}.}
+The tuple of functions $(f_t; g_{t, 1} \LDOTS g_{t,d})$ is sampled independently from some fixed distribution (which is not known to the algorithm). \LagrangeBwK reduction in \citet{AdvBwK-focs19} yields a regret bound of the form $\frac{T}{B}\sqrt{T} \cdot \text{poly}(K\log T)$, building on the recent breakthrough in BCO in \citet{bubeck2017kernel}. \footnote{The regret bound is simply $O(\nicefrac{T}{B})$ times the state-of-art regret bound from \citet{bubeck2017kernel}. \citet{rivera2018online} obtain a similar regret bound for the full feedback version, in a simultaneous and independent work relative to \citet{AdvBwK-focs19}.}